2024 Football Champions Celebration a Success!

 Gainey, Hollis

-Hollis Gainey Gainey was an All-State running back at Colorado City in 1954 and is a member of the Texas High School Football Hall of Fame.
-But he made his mark in track.
-He won the 100- and 220-yard dashes at the state high school track meet in 1954 and 1955 and...
+Gainey was an All-State running back at Colorado City in 1954 and was inducted into the Texas High School Hall of Fame in 1999.
+In addition to those accolades, Gainey really made his mark on the track.
+He won the 100- and 220-yard dashes at the state high school...

 Estes, Bob